sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### Basic info:
    *  At a high level, a feature could switch between local & kube-managed or a feature could be kube managed only.
-   *  In either mode, a container start is preceded by systemctl start.
+   *  The [`systemctl stop` action is always performed](https://man7.org/linux/man-pages/man5/systemd.service.5.html) when the container exits.
+      * The container exit may be due to an explicit call to `systemctl stop` or
+      * The container may exit due to internal container process termination or kubelet removing the pod.
+   *  A `systemctl start` always precedes the container start.
+      * Whenever container exits, not due to `systemctl stop`, and if the feature is enabled for auto-restart, the start action is performed transparently.
+      * This helps kubelet deploy a new updated pod,upon removing the running pod.
    *  The kube mode
       *  none  - No initiative from kube on this feature
       *  kube_pending - Kube is ready to deploy and waiting to proceed
       *  kube_ready - kube container can proceed to run
-   *  At anytime only one container from any mode can be active
+   *  At anytime only one container from any mode can be running its application processes.

 ### State descriptions
 #### state INIT